gaurav-arun/ebay-alerts/README.md

 - `pubsub` and `ebay_sdk` can be maintained as separate git repositories and then added as a submodule of the main git repository.
 Another option is to publish these modules as PIP installable packages and then use `Poetry` to pin these modules as dependencies.
 - `Dockerfile` and `docker-compose.yml` are not production ready because they expose non-standard ports and use bind mounts.
 - We should use `-slim`, or `-alpine` versions of the images if possible to reduce the build time and image sizes.
+- The base URL for Alerts API Service is hardcoded in the Alerts Frontend code.
+It should be configurable using an environment variable.
 #### Code
 - [Must Have] Unit test for all the modules
 - `alerts_backend.alerts.task.send_alert`: Improved error handling for Alert tasks and possibly split the tasks into smaller subtasks - e.g. `fetch_product_info()`, `send_product_alert()`, `publish_product_info()`.
 The results of each of these steps can be persisted in DB.
 That way each of these steps can happen in isolation and can be retried on failure.
 - `analytics.insights.task.send_product_insight`: It stores insights generated for each alert in memory.
 A better approach would be to persist the generated insights in DB and then use a separate task to send out emails with retries on failure.
 - Add type hints and docstrings wherever possible.
 ## References
-- CSS files for frontend [app](https://github.com/taniarascia/primitive)
+- CSS files for alerts frontend [app](https://github.com/taniarascia/primitive)